kelnos/socket.io-server-java/README.md

-Java backend for `Socket.IO` library (http://socket.io/)
+Java/Scala backend for `Socket.IO` library (http://socket.io/)

 Supports `Socket.IO` clients version 1.0+

-Requires JSR 356-compatible server (tested with Jetty 9 and Tomcat 8)
+There is currently support for JSR 356-compatible servlet containers (tested with Jetty 9 and Tomcat 8) and Akka-HTTP.

 Right now only websocket and XHR polling transports are implemented.